 Will a home birth give you all the procedures you need?

 “As soon as you arrive to the hospital a whole range of procedures start happening, such as regular vaginal checks and if your water breaks they will give you antibiotics and they may induce you.

 “Many of these procedures are unnecessary and invasive and can create more problems.
 For example, your water breaking in hospital has the risk of infection due to all of the vaginal procedures that are undertaken, which then leads to you need the antibiotics.

-“A home birth is much less medicalised.
+“A home birth here in Egypt is far less medicalised.
 There is much less interference, the woman is pretty much left alone, and then we check up on her every once and a while with a stethoscope or a Doppler depending on the midwife, other than that we just have a clamp to clamp the umbilical cord.”

 Do you have everything you need in your home?

 “It is very simple, you don’t really need much.
 We bring everything, other than the birthing pool (if desired) and the oxygen tank, so very little preparation is needed.”

 Do you feel empowered enough to decide on having a home birth?